- Name: Missouri-Illinois Railroad, Ste Genevieve Subdivision

 - Operations style: Point-to-point switching layout

-- Track: Hand laid code 125 with flex track in yards
+- Track: Hand laid code 125 and code 100; flex track in peninsula yards

 - Benchwork type: Mianne unitized frame with ¾ inch Birch plywood sub-roadbed